Caring for Irish wool blankets

 So, you’ve invested in a high-quality Irish wool blanket, hoping you’ve found something that will last several years, if not a lifetime.
 Everyone remembers his or her Granny’s knee blanket or rug that seemed to be ever-present in the back seat of the car during family outings.

 So, how did they do it?
-Well, wool, being a natural fiber, has a number of properties that make it remarkably resilient, providing you don’t force things and take some fairly basic measures.
+Well, wool, being a natural fibre, has a number of properties that make it remarkably resilient, providing you don’t force things and take some fairly basic measures.

 Natural elasticity and toughness